bartoszwojcik/Warsztaty_5_1/README.md

 * Adding comments and comment count
 * Password change for logged-in user
 * Optional, disabled by default, flag for posts, comments and messages marking them as blocked
-* Blocked posts, comments and messages are filtered out
+* Custom template filters for blocked posts, comments and messages

-To be added:
 * Admin actions for blocking visibility of posts, comments and messages
 * Blocked posts are inaccessible through URL
-* Account removal
+* Account removal by users, setting default "Removed" for remaining posts and messages

 Warning: Access to personal features is currently not restricted by protection against editing html.